 Lyrics should be clear and understandable.

-Objectionable material or interpretation will result in performance termination and disqualification.
+Objectionable material or interpretation will result in disqualification.

 All Songs MUST complete within three minutes.

-Timing: Numbers MUST complete within three (3) minutes or judges will deduct ten (10) points and sound will be cut.
+Timing: Numbers MUST complete within three (3) minutes or judges will deduct ten (10) points.

 •Enunciation: Can the words be understood?